nicholaswmin/dyno/README.md

         └── `min`, `mean`, `max` ...
 ```

+Every value, default or custom, is tracked as a [Histogram][hgram],
+so every recorded value has tracked `min`, `mean(avg)`, `max` properties.

+Some measurements are recorded by default, while others can be
+self-recorded.

 ### Custom timings

 > In the following example, `performance.timerify` is used to wrap a